hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-private-cloud-business-edition-apis.md

 Besides the browser-based Data Services Cloud Console, HPE GreenLake for Private Cloud Business Edition offers a set of Application Programming Interfaces (API's) to automate management of HPE GreenLake for Private Cloud Enterprise or even integrate this with the customer's own management tools.
 These API's are governed by role-based access controls (RBACs) similar to the regular users using the browser-based console.

-In this series of blogs we will show how we can connect to the APIs and how the APIs can be used in scripting or integrated into management software.
+In this series of blogs we will demonstrate how we can connect to the APIs and how the APIs can be used in scripting or integrated into management software.

 ### Configuring API client credentials